-To validate the role of pre-training strategies within MLA-PLM, we did ablation experiments on both SSP and PMP pre-training strategies.
+\paragraph{Role of Pre-training Strategies} To validate the role of pre-training strategies within MLA-PLM, we did ablation experiments on both SSP and PMP pre-training strategies.
 Ablation experiments involved two processes: first pre-training with various strategies and then fine-tuning on Geometry3K.
-Table \ref{tab:ablation_pretrain} verifies that SSP and PMP pre-training strategies all improve GPS, where SSP promotes the global relationship recognition and PMP aligns visual points and textual points.
-The comparison between row 2, row 3 and row 4 demonstrates that the combination of SSP and PMP realizes complex layout understanding synthetically, thus promotes problem solving together.
+Table \ref{tab:ablation_pretrain} verifies that SSP and PMP pre-training strategies all improve GPS, where SSP promotes global relationship recognition and PMP aligns visual points and textual points.
+The comparison between row 2, row 3, and row 4 demonstrates that the combination of SSP and PMP realizes complex layout understanding synthetically, thus promoting problem-solving together.